avade/hackovation_101/README.md

 # Hackovation 2017 - Open Service Broker API

-Welcome to Hackovation, a hackthon by Audi Business Innovation GmbH.
-The challenge of this hackovation is based on developing service-broker conforming to the Open Service Brokers API, RESTful services, and hardware of your choice.
-New ideas of managing services, binding services across platforms, automating infrastructure that will shape completely services providing on the cloud.
+Welcome to Hackovation, a hackathon by Audi Business Innovation GmbH.
+The challenge of this hackovation is based on developing a service-broker conforming to the Open Service Brokers API, RESTful services, and hardware of your choice.
+We encourage new ideas of managing services, binding services across platforms, automating infrastructure that will shape completely services providing on the cloud.

 We strongly believe in the power of open-source software because it is driving innovation!
 Everything developed during the hackathon will remain open-source projects (MIT) and contribution will continue by Audi Business Innovation.
 Furthermore, we'll publish some of our service-brokers to the community!